-I am an assistant professor at the departments of Microbiology and Computer Science and Software Engineering at Miami University, Oxford, Ohio.
+Google Scholar Profile I am an Associate Professor at the department of Veterinary Microbiology and Preventive Medicine at Iowa State University in Ames, Iowa.
+Previously I was an Assistant Professor at the departments of Microbiology where I still hold an adjunct position, and Computer Science and Software Engineering at Miami University, Oxford, Ohio.

 Different Representations of Protein Structures